 The Department of Public Safety Communications is the primary Public Safety Answering Point (PSAP) for York County.
 As the PSAP, we are staffed 24 hours a day to answer 9-1-1 emergency calls and dispatch police, fire or medical services to those we serve.
 We are fortunate to have state-of-the art equipment to provide our responders and those needing emergency assistance.

 The five divisions of Public Safety Communications work together to provide leadership, emergency information and communication technology as well as extensive training to our staff and public safety partners.

 - Technical Services & Radio Communications

 - Answers all 9-1-1 calls within York County

 - Dispatches and coordinates all of the York County Sheriff's Office’s calls for service

 - Dispatches and coordinates all calls for service for the (19) county and municipal fire departments, (3) Emergency Medical Services, and the Coroner’s Office

 - Provides 800 megahertz mobile communications network and technical services to all first responders in York County

 - Provides street naming and addressing services

 - Initial and continuing education for staff and partner agencies

 - Serves as the county's 24-hour warning point for emergency notification from the National Weather Service, Catawba Nuclear Station, and the South Carolina Emergency Management Division

-- Provides after hours support by answering and dispatching York County Offices of Animal Control, Emergency Management, Department of Fire Safety, along with the Department of Social Services, and the American Red Cross
+- Provides after hours support by answering and dispatching York County Offices of Animal Control, Emergency Management, Department of Fire Safety and the American Red Cross